 Google’s mission: Organize the world's information and make it universally accessible and useful.

-Our next application deadline is October 15, 2014.
-A link to the application form will be available on this site starting October 1.
-We recommend all applicants review our FAQs and proposal advice before applying.
+Our next submission deadline is April 15, 2015.
+We will post the link to the application form by April 3, 2015.
+Please carefully review all the instructions below, including our FAQs and proposal advice before applying.

 What are Google Research Awards?